Be careful when handing the tubers, to avoid breaking them off

 Bury your plant an inch deeper in the soil than it was grown.
 If you received bare tubers, plant them about 2-3 inches (5-8 cm) deep.
 Don't compress the soil after planting.

 Watering -- The Parrot Lily prefers soil that's consistently moist but not soggy.
 Don't allow the soil to dry out or it may go dormant.
-If you're unsure, use a moisture meter.
+If you're unsure if the soil is moist enough, use a moisture meter.

 Planting out -- Once your plant has grown in a 1 gallon container for a month or two, it can be planted in the ground in Zones 7-8 and above.
 Please note that this plant is known to be invasive, since it spreads easily by seeds, and also by offsets.
 You may snip off the flower heads after blooming to prevent seeds from forming, however a large bed of them will probably get out of control.
 For this reason you may wish to grow only a few of them.